vuestorefront/vue-storefront/packages/core/docs/security/headers-security.md

 ## Configuring Helmet in Nuxt

-**Helmet** is disabled by default, you can enable it by passing `helmet` property set to `true` or as a configuration object like this.
+`Helmet` is disabled by default.
+You can enable it using the `helmet` property in the `@vue-storefront/middleware/nuxt` module configuration.
+You can either pass `true` to enable it with the default configuration or pass an object to use your custom configuration.

 ```javascript
 // nuxt.config.js